 Pancreatitis is a disease in which your pancreas becomes inflamed.

-The pancreas is a large gland located behind the stomach and next to the duodenum (the first section of the small intestine).
-The pancreas has two primary functions:
+The pancreas is a large gland behind your stomach and next to your small intestine.
+Your pancreas does two main things:

-In very severe cases, acute pancreatitis can result in bleeding into the gland, serious tissue damage, infection, and cyst formation.
-Severe pancreatitis can also create conditions which can harm other vital organs such as the heart, lungs, and kidneys.
+- Acute pancreatitis is sudden inflammation that lasts a short time.
+It can range from mild discomfort to a severe, life-threatening illness.
+Most people with acute pancreatitis recover completely after getting the right treatment.
+In severe cases, acute pancreatitis can cause bleeding, serious tissue damage, infection, and cysts.
+Severe pancreatitis can also harm other vital organs such as the heart, lungs, and kidneys.

 What Are the Symptoms of Pancreatitis?

 - Swollen and tender belly

 - Pain in the upper part of your belly that goes into your back.
 Eating may make it worse, especially foods high in fat.

 The symptoms of chronic pancreatitis are similar to those of acute pancreatitis.
 But you may also have:

 - Constant pain in your upper belly that radiates to your back.
 This pain may be disabling.